What's really in dishwasher detergent?

 - colorants and fragrances that improve the look and smell

-- thickening agents that stop liquid detergents from seeping through the dispenser
+- thickening agents that stop liquid detergents from seeping through the dispenser, and

 - fillers that help the smooth flow of powder detergents.